AmziLS/AmziProlog/Setup and getting started.md

 ## Compiling and distributing a Prolog program

-In the directory `samples/prolog/duckworld` you will find a `doc.html` that explains how to compile, link, run, and distribute *Duckworld*, a simple standalone Prolog program.
+In the directory `samples/prolog/duckworld` you will find a `doc.html` that explains how to compile, link and run *Duckworld*, a simple standalone Prolog program.

 The linked Prolog program is called `dw.xpl`.
 To turn this into an executable you have to copy `arun.exe` (of the correct bitness for your target operating system!) to `dw.exe`.

-Also copy `amzi.dll` to the same folder.

 Now, Duckworld can be run on another Windows machine, if you:
   * copy the following three files:
     - `dw.xpl`
-    - `amzi.dll`
+    - `amzi.dll` (again of the correct bitness of your target system)
     - `dw.exe`
   * and your target system has the VC++ runtime installed
     - see point 3 of [installation](#installation) above